aws-solutions/media-services-application-mapper/INSTALL.md

 This file can be extracted into a web server or another type of hosting environment.
 Take this approach if you prefer not to use the CloudFormation template to host the application in an S3 bucket.

-## CloudFormation Usage Metrics

-The Core API template will send metrics to AWS Solutions Builders to track use of the template during stack creation, updates, and deletion.
-These metrics are used to help understand the vitality and popularity of the GitHub project with each release.

-The metrics sent to AWS when the Core API template runs are:

-* Solution ID SO0048
-* Current Timestamp
-* Template Build ID
-* AWS Region deployed
-* Account ID

 ## Navigate

 Navigate to [README](README.md) | [Workshop](WORKSHOP.md) | [Install](INSTALL.md) | [Usage](USAGE.md) | [Uninstall](UNINSTALL.md)